 Call 01935 873951

 All our treatments are based on an individualised plan after a thorough duplex ultrasound scan of the deep and superficial veins of both legs.
-Depending on the nature of the problem, the most suitable treatment may take one of the following four forms:
+Depending on the nature of the problem, the most suitable treatment involves a combination following:

 - Microsurgical extraction of surface varicose veins by phlebectomy

-At your initial assessment, all the treatment options for varicose vein removal and thread vein removal will be discussed with you including their merits, side-effects and limitations as well as the cost.
+At your initial assessment, all these treatment options for varicose vein removal and thread vein removal will be discussed with you including their merits, side-effects and limitations as well as the cost.
 Your consultation will not be rushed and you will have ample opportunity to ask questions.
+Our treatment programme is in line with expert opinion from the National Institute for Health and Care Excellence (NICE Clinical Guideline CG168)

 It requires major surgical incisions (either in the groin or behind the knee) and can be complicated by wound infection and poor healing.
 In addition, a surgical wire is threaded down the refluxing veins in the thigh or the calf and these veins are literally pulled out.
 It is an operation that has a well deserved reputation for being painful and it is associated with a lot of bruising and scarring and the recovery can be very prolonged.